Friday, February 27, 2009

 Us: "Uh, yes..."

-Once while baby-sitting, our oldest grandson (age 4) shouted , "You mean the remote??", when my husband and I kept asking , "Where is the 'changer'?"
+Once while our oldest grandson was visiting, he shouted , "You mean the remote??", when my husband and I kept asking , "Where is the 'changer'?"

-My husband and I can now easily load and play a DVD.
+My husband and I can now easily load and play a DVD most days.

-The only time we have a problem is when we try to answer the phone with 'the changer'.
+The only time we have a problem is if anything goes wrong or when we try to answer the phone with 'the changer'.

 Tuesday, February 17, 2009